Top 10 French Drain Mistakes & How To Avoid Them

 What can go wrong with a French drain?

 As a DIY’er, there are many mistakes you could make when it comes to French drain installation.
-Even the most seasoned DIY’ers are likely to fall into these pitfalls or mistakes.
+Even the most seasoned DIY’ers will likely fall into these pitfalls or mistakes.

 Common French Drain Mistakes

-In this article, we’ve identified a number of them including ways to avoid them.
+In this article, we’ve identified several of them, including ways to avoid them.
 Mistakes are commonplace and not something to be ashamed of.

 These mistakes enable you to avoid a repeat and do a more thorough installation job.
 So, are you planning on carrying out French drain installations anytime soon?